 This fix could be very system specific, but it certainly fixed one system, and it could fix yours, too.

-Reddit user Tiflotin fixed a persistent RealTek audio issue by disabling their front jack detection from within the RealTek HD Audio Manager itself.
-The linked thread includes screenshots, in case you need further guidance, and if you’re already pulling your hair out, this could be worth a try!
+Reddit user Tiflotin fixed a persistent Realtek audio issue by disabling front jack detection from within the Realtek HD Audio Manager itself.
+The linked thread includes screenshots, in case you need further guidance.
+If you’re already pulling your hair out, this could be worth a try!

 5. Disable Audio Enhancements

 Next up are Windows 10 Audio Enhancements.
 Audio Enhancements are inbuilt Microsoft and third-party packages designed to make sure your systems specific audio hardware works perfectly.
 Except for when it doesn’t.
 These very “enhancements” could be causing your Windows 10 audio issue.
 Luckily, they’re simple to turn off.

 In the Start menu search box type Sound, and click on the Sound Control Panel option.
 In the new box that opens, right-click the default device, and select Properties.
 Click the Enhancements tab, and make sure to check the box labeled Disable all enhancements, and Apply.
 (This is how you switch between default audio devices.)
 Issue with multiple devices?
 Repeat the process for each listed.

 6. Restart Audio Services